8451/functional-pypelines/docs/source/contributing.md

 them.
 The sections are:
 1. Standard library imports (i.e. typing, regex, math)
 2. 3rd-party library imports (i.e. numpy, pandas)
-3. Relative imports (importing other modules from the pypelines package)
+3. Relative imports (importing other modules from the `functional_pypelines` package)

 For sections 1-3, prefer using the fully-qualified namespace over an unqualified import (`import json` over `from json import load`).
 An exception to this rule is imports from the typing library (`from typing import List`).

-When importing another module from `pypelines`, write it like `from . import core`.
+When importing another module from `functional_pypelines`, write it like `from . import core`.

 Under no circumstances should `from module import *` be used.